 It’s no secret, though, that London is one of the most expensive cities in the world.
 Before booking your itinerary, it’s smart to look for ways to save.

 The best sightseeing passes help you enjoy more for less, and London has a few options worth considering.
-By packaging more than 40 of the city’s top attractions at a reduced rate, the new Go London Explorer Pass helps you save money in London.
+By packaging more than 60 of the city’s top attractions at a reduced rate, the London Explorer Pass from Go City helps you save money in London.

-But is the Go London Explorer Pass worth it?
+But is the London Explorer Pass worth it?
 Let’s find out!

-The Go London Explorer Pass bundles more than 40 of London’s best attractions for a discounted price.
+The Go City London Explorer Pass bundles more than 60 of London’s best attractions for a discounted price.

-Don’t confuse the Go London Explorer Pass with the London Pass, though because this one works differently.
+Don’t confuse the Go City London Explorer Pass with the London Pass, though, because this one works differently.

-Some travel cards, like the London Pass and the New York Pass, offer unlimited sightseeing for a predetermined number of days.
-Pricing for the Go London Explorer Pass, however, is based on the number of sites you wish to visit.
+Some travel cards, like the New York Pass and the Paris Pass, offer unlimited sightseeing for a predetermined number of days.
+Pricing for the London Explorer Pass, however, is based on the number of sites you wish to visit.

-With the Go London Explorer Pass, you are limited to visiting two, three, five, or seven sites — depending on which pass you choose.
+With the London Explorer Pass, you are limited to visiting between two and seven sites — depending on which pass you choose.
 One credit is equal to one entry, regardless of the gate price.

-Save BIG in London – Save money in London with the Go London Explorer Pass!
-You can easily save up to 39% off the retail price at London’s top tourist attractions.
-Save more with Go London Explorer Pass here.
+Save BIG in London – Save money in London with the London Explorer Pass!
+You can easily save up to 35% off (or more) the retail price at London’s top tourist attractions.
+Save more with the London Explorer Pass here.

-The Go London Explorer Pass includes free entry to more than 40 of London’s best attractions, including:
+The London Explorer Pass includes free entry to more than 60 of London’s best attractions, including: